eaterofpies/x11-in-docker/README.md

 - The matching UID, GID
 - The DISPLAY environment variable

+The scripts make sure everything inside the container matches the user starting the container and mounts /tmp/.unix.

 ## Things that don't work (yet?)
 - Using your real home directory in the container